10 powerfull benefits of road verges or roadside vegetation in urban areas, challenges and future insights

 Challenges of road verges

-Despite a lots of benefits of road verges, they often remain underutilized due to many financial, practical kr institutional challenges.
-Let’s raise some awareness :-
+Despite a lot of benefits of road verges, they often remain underutilized due to many financial, practical, and institutional challenges.
+Let’s raise some awareness:-

 1. Maintain cost and responsibility confusion

-Local municipalities Road authorities often avoid green verges due to unclear maintenance roles.
-Many verges remain Barren or poorly maintain due to unclear policies that who will trim, water or restore damaged vegetation.
+Local municipalities and Road authorities often avoid green verges due to unclear maintenance roles.
+Many verges remain Barren or poorly maintained due to unclear policies on who will trim, water, or restore damaged vegetation.

 2. Safety and visibility concerns

-Dense vegetation near roads can create blind spots, hide signage or interfere with drivers visibility and that’s why urban planners often sacrifice green growth for safety purpose.
+Dense vegetation near roads can create blind spots, hide signage, or interfere with drivers’ visibility, and that’s why urban planners often sacrifice green growth for safety purposes.

 3. Lack of native plant use and design expertise

-Many urban project still rely on aesthetic looking non native plants that require more water and upkeep.
+Many urban projects still rely on aesthetically pleasing non native plants that require more water and upkeep.
 Without ecological landscaping knowledge, verges become decorative rather than biodiverse.

 4. Pressure from urban expansion